-15. We have been appointed by the General Assembly of Shareholders on 28th September 2022 to audit the consolidated financial statements of One United Properties S.A. for the financial year ended December 31, 2022.
-The uninterrupted total duration of our commitment, including previous reappointments for statutory auditor, has lasted for 5 years, covering the financial periods end December 31, 2017 till December 31, 2022.
+15. We were appointed by the General Meeting of Shareholders on April 25, 2023 to audit the consolidated financial statements of One United Properties S.A for the financial year ended December 31, 2023.
+The uninterrupted total duration of our commitment is including previous reappointments for statutory auditor, has lasted for 7 years, covering the financial years ended December 31, 2017 until December 31, 2023.